Sorting out your Shit!

 • Spending time with friends.
 This can be a great help, especially if they are going through a similar experience.

 I am not saying any of this is easy – if it were, it would have been sorted out long ago.
-It is unlikely there will be a quick fix either, be prepared to put in time and effort.
-After all, it took years for these habits to form they are not going to disappear overnight.
-Even so, I think when we get to midlife it is a really good time to take a look at what we can do to improve the quality of our lives and this is one way to do just that.
-If you find that you cannot sort out a problem on your own and need some assistance find a good professional to help you.
+It is unlikely that there will be a quick fix either; be prepared to put in time and effort.
+After all, it took years for these habits to form, and they will not disappear overnight.
+Even so, I think when we get to midlife, it is a perfect time to look at what we can do to improve the quality of our lives, and this is one way to do just that.
+If you cannot sort out a problem independently and need some assistance, find a good professional to help you.

 Note: If you are suffering from a major trauma you will need professional help before you can begin this work.
 If you do have any adverse reactions when trying any of this, please check in with a medical professional.